 Spring Concert: The Yellow Ticket

-Clarinetist Laura DeLuca joins the Klezmatics’ Alicia Svigals in a performance of Svigal’s new score to enliven this special screening of the classic 1918 silent film starring Pola Negri.
-And the World Premiere of Lori Laitman’s song cycle, In Sleep The World Is Yours, setting the haunting verses of Selma Meerbaum Eisinger, a gifted young poet who perished at age 18 in a Nazi labor camp.
+Clarinetist Laura DeLuca joined the Klezmatics’ Alicia Svigals in a performance of Svigal’s new score to enliven this special screening of the classic 1918 silent film The Yellow Ticket, starring Pola Negri.
+This concert also featured the World Premiere of Lori Laitman’s song cycle, In Sleep The World Is Yours, setting the haunting verses of Selma Meerbaum Eisinger, a gifted young poet who perished at age 18 in a Nazi labor camp.

 Meet the Composers

 6:15 PM: Lori Laitman & Alicia Svigals

 Interviewed by Enrique Cerna, KCTS9, Executive Producer

 Serenade No. 2 for 2 Violins and Viola (1932)

 Elisa Barston, violin; Mikhail Shmidt, violin; Susan Gulkis Assadi, viola

 Erich Parce, baritone; Walter Gray, cello